Progress

 Patterson, George - Spontaneous Multiplication

-Paul's Development Through 5 Levels of Leadership
+Paul's Development - 5 Levels of Leadership

 Paul's Discipleship Model